How the humble tuk-tuk conquered Southeast Asia - Southeast Asia Globe

 Mr Thai is a true gentleman, which is not the usual view people have of the average tuk-tuk driver.
 He is the ebullient, English-speaking one in the team of patiently waiting tuk-tuk and motodop drivers outside California 2 on Sisowath Quay in Phnom Penh.

 “I know you are poor, Mr Clive.
-Pay me what you can,” has been his end-of-journey mantra from the first day riding with him in 2003 to today, when I had to abandon him after the prop shaft on his tuk-tuk let go.
+Pay me what you can,” has been his end-of-journey mantra from my first day riding with him in 2003 to today [2007], when I had to abandon ship after the prop shaft on his tuk-tuk gave up.

 Which is a shame, because Mr T’s new steed is one of the most venerable machines anyone could wish to have the pleasure of riding in.
 He says it was built in 1999, although it looks older than that.
 Its age to one side, though, it is indisputably the Rolls-Royce of tuk-tuks, a smooth-as-silk ride during which gear changes are seldom felt and the fillings stay in your teeth however rough the road surface.

-Note: Editor’s Note: In a Top Read from 2007, we look at how the humble tuk-tuk came to conquer large portions of the developing world, from Southeast Asia to Africa, powering nations as the main means of transport for the average citizen.